kriserickson/aging-coder/src/posts/2025-08-22-clustering-the-cookbook-a-taste-of-unsupervised-learning.md

 print(f'Wrote {written} records to {jsonl_path}')
 ```

 We now have a file of ingredients, titles, and the their filename.
-The next section we are going to iterate over all the recipes, clean up the ingredient data and converts it into a single string per recipe.
-It then fits and transforms those ingredients into a TF‑IDF document–term matrix, which will be used in a future cell of the Notebook to cluster the terms with KMeans.
+The next section we are going to iterate over all the recipes, clean up the ingredient data, and converts it into a single string per recipe.
+It then fits and transforms those ingredients into a TF‑IDF document–term matrix, which will be used in a future cell of the Notebook to cluster the terms with k-means.

 Lets break the cell down into a few sections (all of the following is in one cell, but to make
 it more understandable we are going to break the cell into a bunch of sections which may appear